Skip to content

 The Museum uses closed-circuit television (CCTV) systems to monitor and record activity in a range of publicly accessible locations at the Museum.
 The purpose of this monitoring is to provide a safe and secure environment for Museum staff and visitors and to protect the Museum’s collections and exhibits from damage, theft or loss.

 The images recorded by the cameras may include identifiable images of people visiting the Museum.
 These images are stored in a secure environment and access to these recordings is limited to authorised staff only.
-Where an incident has occurred warranting further investigation, the Museum may allow the recording to be viewed by people responsible for investigating the incident, both within the Museum and/or external investigative bodies or law enforcement agencies (such as the Australian Federal Police).
+Where an incident has occurred that warrants further investigation, the Museum may allow the recording to be viewed by people responsible for investigating the incident, both within the Museum and/or external investigative bodies or law enforcement agencies (such as the Australian Federal Police).

 Signs have been placed at all public entrances to the Museum advising that the cameras are in operation.